gaelforget/ECCOv4/example_scripts/README.md

 ###Step 1:
 - Using the AWS console, launch a micro-instance of the Amazon Linux AMI (e.g., ami-9be6f38c) and **log into this micro-instance**.
 - install software and set-up the [cfncluster software][] for ECCO v4 r2:
 `sudo yum -y install git`
 `git clone https://github.com/gaelforget/ECCO_v4_r2`
 `source ./ECCO_v4_r2/example_scripts/setup_cfncluster.sh`
-- Information provided by the user via `setup_cfncluster.sh` gets stored in the .cfncluster/config file which can then be used by cfncluster to launch instances.
+- Information provided by the user gets stored in the .cfncluster/config file and will be used by cfncluster to launch the cluster of instances.

 ###Step 2: